cozodb/cozo-docs/source/nonscript.rst

 Beyond CozoScript
 ======================================

-Most functionalities of the Cozo database is accessible via the CozoScript API.
+Most functionalities of the Cozo database are accessible via the CozoScript API.
 However, other functionalities either cannot conform to the "always return a relation" constraint, or are of such a nature as to make a separate API desirable.
 These are described here.

-The calling convention and even names of the APIs may differ on different target languages, please refer to the respective language-specific documentations.
+The calling convention and even names of the APIs may differ on different target languages, please refer to the respective language-specific documentation.
 Here we use the Python API as an example to describe what they do.

 .. module:: API